StrongPaleAle/strongale-portfolio/README.md

 # Alessio "Strongale" Falchi's Portfolio

-This is my portfolio, it's a Vue 3 + TypeScript + Vite project.It'a online at [strongale.it](https://strongale.it).
+This is my portfolio, it's a Vue 3 + TypeScript + Vite project.
+It's online at [strongale.it](https://strongale.it).
 I'm constantly updating it.
 Contact me if you have any questions.

 ## Vue 3 + TypeScript + Vite